wangpeng1994/translation/High_Performance_JavaScript/01_Loading and Execution.md

 __ today.
 ```

 # Internet Explorer 8, Firefox 3.5, Safari 4, and Chrome 2 is permitted to download JavaScript files in parallel.
 This good news indicate that there is not necessary block other <script> Tags while a <script> is downloading external resources(This is good news because the <script> tags don't necessarily block other <script> tags from downloading external resources.).
 Unfortunately, JavaScripts downloading still block downloading of other resources， such as images.
 (And even) Though downloading a script doesn't block other scripts from downloading, The page must still wait for the JavaScript code to be downloaded and executed before continuing.
 So while the latest browsers have improved performance by allowing parallel downloads.
 This issue is not fully resolved yet(The problem hasn't been completely solved.).
-Script blocking is still an issue(Script blocking still remains a problem).
+Script blocking still remains a problem.

 ```
 parallel download 并行下载